-Redstem Ceanothus is a 3-10ft shrub that has white or showy clusters of flowers.
-This plant is located on both sides of the Cascades and is often found in dry open sites.
-Ceanothus fix nitrogen in the soils.
+Also known as Redstem Wild Lilac, this shrub has white, showy clusters of flowers.
+They are vey fragrant and pollinated by bees.
+It is also commonly browsed by deer and elk.
+This plant is located on both sides of the Cascades and is often found in dry open sites where it improves the soil through nitrogen-fixation.

 $3.50